8-Week College Courses Online [2025 Guide: Online College Courses]

 Regent University

-Regent is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Regent University is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Regis University

-Regis is accredited by The Higher Learning Commission.
+Regis University is accredited by the Higher Learning Commission.

 Saint Leo University